Emergencyq/lambda-excel-example/README.md

 This module support many functions <br>
 You'd better use this module if you can <br>

-## Api gateway does not support Stream reponse

 ## Usage
 1. cd exceljs